 A collection of products can also work really well – both to show the variety of what you do, but also to showcase the scale of your products.

-5. Be careful with using people
+Tip 5: Be careful using models

 Models can be used very effectively in images and can really bring fashion and home accessories to life.
 However, if it is not done professionally they are one of the quickest ways to make your work looks very amateurish…